-For over 100 years, JFS has been providing services to the greater St. Paul area, responding to the needs of both the Jewish community and the community at large.
+Since 1911, JFS has been providing services to the greater St. Paul area, responding to the needs of both the Jewish community and the community at large.
 To learn more about the comprehensive services offered, please click on the corresponding links.

 We’ve prepared a short video highlighting several client stories explaining the difference our services have made in their lives.
-Watch the video By Clicking Here
+Watch the video by clicking here.

 Our programs include:

 Aging and Disability Services – providing case management and healthcare coordination aimed at helping seniors remain safe in their communities.
 Special initiatives include our LEAP for Seniors (Life Enrichment Action Program).

 Help for Holocaust Survivors – JFS is committed to ensuring that all Holocaust survivors receive the services they need to allow them to remain in their homes, living with dignity, for their remainder of their lives.

 Employment – If you or someone you know is looking for gainful employment, JFS can help.
 We provide coaching, job readiness counseling, access to career training and a fully equipped Resource Center open daily.

 Counseling – JFS provides individual and family counseling, and we accept most major health insurance programs.

 Community Outreach – This service area includes our Family Life Education programs and Community Chaplaincy programs.